Awethon/awethon.github.io/content/posts/scala-wrappers.md

 In my experience, the classic wrapper classes are the way to go.
 They are easy to understand, easy to use, and easy to maintain.
-I'm yet to see a case it's not the best choice.
+I'm yet to see a case where it's not the best choice.